aalto-trafficsense/regular-routes-server/sql_admin/README.md

 # Administrative SQL-scripts

-These scripts setup empty devices, users and device_data tables and built all related indexes and sequences.
+These scripts setup empty devices, users and device_data tables and build all related indexes and sequences.

 Some instructions for running psql scripts are available in the [regular-routes-server repository wiki](https://github.com/aalto-trafficsense/regular-routes-server/wiki/Terminal-commands-HOWTO).